computer-geek64/alrt/README.md

 * **Custom Flask API**:outbox_tray:
   * We used a custom-built flask api to handle location updates from the mobile app and manage the MongoDB database.
 * **Tensorflow**:chart_with_upwards_trend:
-  * Using Tensorflow, we were able to implement a linear regression model using the user's recent location coordinates to give first-responders a prediction on where the user may be based on their previous environment and the type of weather danger.
+  * Using Tensorflow, we were able to implement a regression model using the user's recent location coordinates to give first-responders a prediction on where the user may be based on their previous environment and the type of weather danger.
 * **Google Firebase**:fire::lock:
   * Allows us to authenticate users and make sure their data is secured due to the nature of the data we collect (pinpoint location).

+## How it Works ##

+When the user downloads the app and verifies their credentials with our database, the app begins collecting the coordinates of the person every minute and creates a short path which the user travelled.
+During major natural disasters, the cell towers and any forms of connectivity are either taken out by the disaster or are intentionally taken down to prevent collateral damage.
+This means that if the user is within the vicinity of the disaster, their phone will likely lose connection and stop sending location data.
+When this occurs, the app takes the 3 most recent datapoints and create a predicted range of where the user could be based on calculated velocity.
+Additionally, we implemented a supervised machine learning algorithm that predicts a certain point where the user would be to help first-responders quickly and effectively find people in danger.